-North Nicosia’s most prominent landmark (also clearly visible from the southern half of the city), the Selimiye Mosque is a beautiful mongrel of a building.
+North Nicosia’s most prominent landmark (also clearly visible from the southern half of the city), the Selimiye Mosque is a beautiful building.
 A cross between a French Gothic church and a mosque, its fascinating history stretches back to the 13th century.
 Although it's a working place of worship, non-Muslims may visit, except during prayer time.
 For the most atmosphere, time your visit either just before or after one of the five daily prayer sessions.

 Work started on the church in 1209 and progressed slowly.
 Louis IX of France, on his way to the Crusades, stopped by in 1248 and gave the building process a much-needed shot in the arm by offering the services of his retinue of artisans and builders.
 The church took another 78 years to complete, however, and was finally consecrated in 1326 as the Church of Agia Sofia.